MarekWiejak/mecanum/README.md

 - run "rospi" to export ROS_IP
 - run "am" for localization, NOTE: currently map file path is hardcoded in astrocent_pkg/launch/amcl.launch file and code must be changed in order to use chosen map.
-- run "mb" to start navigation (also need to code map file path) To use localization and navigation rviz can be used.
+- run "mb" to start navigation (also need to code map file path)
+- run "re" to record a rosbag file
+To use localization and navigation rviz can be used.